Assignment of Contract of Purchase and Sale BC

 Are there tax implications on assignments?

-Any profit from the assignment of a property that goes to the current buyer, after having been split out to the seller if previously agreed upon, is subject to tax as part of your income.
+In general though, any profit from the assignment of a property that goes to the current buyer, after having been split out to the seller if previously agreed upon, is subject to tax as part of your income.
 With regards to property transfer tax, and any goods and services tax on the property, this is typically paid by the new buyer as they are responsible for taking over the contract of purchase and sale in its entirety, unless otherwise agreed upon.

 Are there risks involved?